sifive/wake/share/doc/wake/tutorial.md

 With these, we can easily work with types collecting dozens of values, at least as far as the raw code goes.
-It is important to note that all objects in wake are immutable -- the so-called `editModuleName` does not change the existing `Module`, but instead creates a new new object with all values but `Name` copied from the original.
+It is important to note that all objects in wake are immutable -- the so-called `editModuleName` does not change the existing `Module`, but instead creates a new object with all values but `Name` copied from the original.
 There is no way to pass-by-reference or by pointer which modifies objects in-place.

 ## Dealing with failure

-Given wake's functional-programming heritage, it's considered bad form to have any failures be represented by special values which could be confused with a success (e.g. null pointers) or brushing them off to a side channel (e.g. exception throw/catch).
+Given wake's easily parametric -- and not inheritable -- types, it's generally considered bad form to have failures be represented by "magic" values which could be confused with a success (e.g. null pointers or empty strings) or brushing them off to a side channel (e.g. exception throw/catch).
 Instead, they're explicitly marked in the type system through `data` types.

 ### Option